 • The installation has suffered flood or fire damage

-Landlords should always follow the inspection interval recommended by the engineer who completed the previous report.
+Landlords should always follow the inspection interval stated on the previous report and avoid waiting until the final expiry date.

 Signs Your Property Needs Electrical Testing

-Many electrical issues develop gradually over time.
-Landlords should never wait for complete power failure before arranging inspections.
+Electrical problems often develop gradually.
+Landlords should not wait for complete power failure before arranging professional testing.

 • Flickering lights